 The National Science Foundation (NSF) selected Oregon State University (OSU) to lead the design and acquisition for the new Regional Class Research Vessels (RCRVs).
-OSU enlisted Glosten to develop the contract design.
+OSU enlisted Glosten to develop the contract design and provide support throughout construction.
 The RCRVs will enable multidisciplinary research and marine environmental education.
-As a class of vessels, the RCRVs will be available to provide real-time data to support a wide array of science in a changing coastal environment.
+As a class of vessels, the RCRVs will be available to supply researchers with real-time data for a wide array of scientific missions in a changing coastal environment.

 Broad Stakeholder Input Integral to Design